Keke Palmer Is Totally Unrecognizable Going Undercover as a Man

 It's time for a little undercover action!

 On Thursday night's episode of Watch What Happens Live, guests Jenna Fischer and Angela Kinsey got the surprise of a lifetime.
-The shows usual bartenders seemed fairly normal at first.
+The show's bartenders seemed fairly normal at first.
 Just two of Andy Cohen's colleagues from the IT department at the show named Keeland and Shawn.
 After joking with the guys about whether they've seen his browsing history, he later asked them if they thought their appearance on the show would help them get some dates.

-The men joked that they hoped it would, and Andy said that they're all ready handy with computers, which is half the battle.
+The men joked that they hoped it would and Andy said that they're all ready handy with computers, which is half the battle.
 After a little witty repartee, Andy shared with the audience and guests that the show is helping to promote a new show on Bravo called In a Man's World, which follows women as they transform into men for a social experiment.

 Then Keeland and Shawn reveal that they are actually Keke Palmer and Sara Haines from Good Morning America's Strahan, Sara and Keke.